gregv12/csv-compiler/README.md

 # CSV Compiler

-A highly optimised and simple to use java csv marshalling library driven by annotations.
+A simple to use efficient java csv marshalling library driven by annotations.
 Converts a csv source into a stream of java beans for processing within an application, equivalent to a handwritten marshaller in performance.
-Executes as an annotation processor generating CSV marshallers at build time for any classes annotated with ```@CsvMarshaller```.
+The annotation processor generates CSV marshallers at build time for classes annotated with ```@CsvMarshaller```, supported features:

+- Simple to use annotations
+- CSV data pipeline transformations
+- Fully compliant csv parser for reading and writing
+- Integrates with lombok to reduce boilerplate code
+- Configurable mappings for headers and columns
+- Index or named column support for input files
+- Fields can be optional, default value substituted when absent and auto trimmed
+- Full escaping support for quoted style fields, configurable
+- Missing column support allows partial evaluation
+- Comments ignored, configurable
+- Empty lines ignored, configurable
+- Pluggable custom serializers framework
+- Pluggable validation framework
+- Pluggable lookup support to convert field values
+- Error handling and reporting
+- Designed to integrate with java.util.stream.Stream
 - Compiles AOT, zero startup cost
-- Zero GC field marshaller
+- Zero GC field serializers for primitive types provided
 - No external runtime dependencies
-- Simple to use annotations
 - No runtime byte code generation

 # Dependencies

-- CSV compiler annotation processor: executes at build time generating custom marshallers.
-Not required in runtime operation, use provided scope
+- CSV compiler annotation processor: executes at build time to generate a marshaller. **Not required at runtime**, use provided scope
-- CSV compiler runtime: small library that provides zerogc utilities and interface definitions
+- CSV compiler runtime: runtime library providing zerogc utilities and interface definitions

 ```xml